 Short-term loans will have higher monthly payments, but lower interest rates as well.
 This is a great option for a company looking to pay as little interest as possible, but firms with cash-flow problems might be better off opting for long-term loans to minimize monthly payments.

 Applying for a term loan is often very rigorous compared to other financing options.
-Most lenders require collateral to back the loan, and businesses will need a good credit score.
-To find out your scores, we suggest requesting an updated credit report.
+Most lenders require collateral to back the loan, and businesses will need a strong credit history.
+To find out what your business’s credit scores are, we suggest requesting an updated credit report.

 Traditional banks, credit unions, and online lenders all provide business term loans.

-A business line of credit is when a lender provides access to a certain amount of money that the business can draw from.
-The business has to repay the amount borrowed in installments.
+A business line of credit is when a business lender provides access to a certain amount of money that the business can draw from.
+The business has to repay the amount borrowed in installments, during a loan repayment term.
 Unlike a loan with a fixed term, a line of credit has no end date.

 A line of credit is even harder to qualify for than a small business loan.
 Most businesses need to have a minimum revenue of $25,000 and be in business for a certain amount of time.
 The amount available in a line of credit also tends to be lower than a traditional business loan.

 The total line of credit remains fixed while it’s open.

 Factoring is a financing option for companies that prefer not to take out loans or lines of credit.
 It involves selling a customer invoice to a third-party instead of waiting the typical 30 to 60 days for the customer to pay.

 The company typically receives between 70 to 90% immediately from the third-party.
 Once the customer pays, the third-party will send the remaining amount to the company, minus a fee between 1 to 5% on average.

 Factoring lets companies receive money immediately instead of waiting for their customers to pay.
 This can allow firms with cash flow issues to stay afloat without needing a small business loan or line of credit.